High-conic/Drumming-site/README.md

 ## Welcome! 👋

-Thanks for checking out this landing page site.
+Thanks for checking out this site.

 ## Table of contents